 First Advantage Corporation

 Provides background screening services.
-First Advantage is being acquired by Silver Lake.
+First Advantage has been acquired by Silver Lake.

 Contact this company to request your report